MPLS Traffic Engineering MIB

 label switched path (LSP) tunnel—A configured connection between two routers, using label switching to carry the packets.

 LSP—label switched path.
-A path that is followed by a labeled packet over several hops, starting at an ingress label switch router (LSR) and ending at an egress LSR.
+A path that is followed by a labeled packet over several hops, starting at an ingress LSR and ending at an egress LSR.

 LSR—label switch router.
 A Layer 3 router that forwards a packet based on the value of a label encapsulated in the packet.

 MIB—Management Information Base.
-A database of network management information (consisting of MIB objects) that is used and maintained by a network management protocol such as Simple Network Management Protocol (SNMP).
+A database of network management information (consisting of MIB objects) that is used and maintained by a network management protocol such as SNMP.
 The value of a MIB object can be changed or retrieved using SNMP commands, usually by a GUI-based network management system.
 MIB objects are organized in a tree structure that includes public (standard) and private (proprietary) branches.